-Types of paratransit affected All formal varieties.
-Where appropriate, separate taxi and regular service modes may be defined.
-Prerequisites Knowledge of the operating accounts of paratransit operators.
+Types of paratransit affected Prerequisites Knowledge of the operating accounts of paratransit operators.
 Existence of channels for consultation with paratransit operators, and preferably a form of contractual relationship (certification, authorisation, contractualization) enabling any observed fraud to be penalised.
 Existence of human resources to lead and monitor the process.
-Stakeholders Regulatory authorities, professional representatives, paratransit operators, customers.
+Stakeholders Regulatory authorities, professional representatives, paratransit operator customers.
 Level of investment Mobilisation of technical and human resources to carry out the tasks described above.
 There may be some implementation costs if the paratransit operators do not have the necessary resources.
 Level of importance Varies according to the context and the extent to which services are structured.
 What to watch out for Beware of the risk of fraud.
 Need for regular checks by a "secret shopper".
 Timing Ongoing, once an agreement has been concluded with the paratransit operators.
 Assessment criteria Follow-up of any penalties and sanctions.

 The Urban Mobility Improvement Programme in Madagascar, The Association de Financement des Professionnels du Transport Urbain (Urban Transport Financing Association) in Dakar.
 Accra, with zone-based BRT pricing per kilometre, which corresponds to the trotro fares on the same zones.